Activity A: Setting the agenda of the workshop (1/7)

 2. Create a common understanding

 The scope of NIPN and its added value can be mentioned briefly in this presentation in order to manage participants’ expectations with regard to the type of answerable questions, but this should be a specific and separate session on the agenda of the consultative workshop.
-This session can be facilitated with support from the Technical Note on Data Analysis.
+This session can be facilitated by a Data analysis expert, using the Technical Note on Data Analysis.